TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

-For each model and each dataset under consideration, we do a hyperparameter search to find the best hyperparameters that will be used when comparing the forecasting quality of the models.
-We opted to do such a search instead of selecting the published parameters since not all of the selected datasets have been used in previously published articles, and to allow us to have a fair comparison by having equally-extensive searches for all models.
+For each model and each dataset under consideration, we ran a hyperparameter search to find the best hyperparameters, which were then used when comparing the forecasting quality of the models.
+We opted to perform such a search ourselves instead of selecting previously published hyperparameter combinations for two reasons: 1) some datasets that we consider had not been considered when evaluating some methods we compare to, and 2) to maximize the fairness of the comparison by performing an equally extensive search for each model.

-From each dataset, the final subset of the time steps is reserved for the backtesting procedure which will be described in \cref{app:backtesting}.
-From the remaining time steps, a window at the end of length equals to 7 times the prediction length is reserved as the validation set, which is used to compute the metrics.
-All the data prior to the validation set is used as the training set during the hyperparameter search.
+In each dataset, the final subset of the time steps is reserved for the backtesting procedure, which will be described in \cref{app:backtesting}.
+From the remaining time steps, a window at the end of length equals to 7 times the prediction length is reserved to serve as the validation set, which is used to compute the metrics used to select the best hyperparameters.
+All the remaining data, i.e., what comes before the validation set, is used as the training set.
+See \cref{fig:backtesting} for a visual representation of this split.

-For each hyperparameter search, we try 50 sets of hyperparameters, randomly selected amongst the possible combinations for the model.
-For each set of hyperparameters, we train the model 5 times, using independent initial parameters and sampling orders.
-Forecasts are then obtained on each possible prediction window that fits inside the validation set.
-The CRPS-Sum is computed on 100 samples from each of these forecasts, and the values for the various prediction windows are averaged.
+For each model, we considered 50 hyperparameter combinations, randomly selected amongst a range of values defined for each hyperparameter of the model.
+The models are trained 5 times for each combination of hyperparameters, using random initializations and data sampling orders.
+For each of these training runs, we compute forecasts using 100 samples for each prediction window in the validation set and average their CRPS-Sum.

-The best set of hyperparameters is then the one where none of the 5 trained models failed due to numerical or memory error, and for which the worst CRPS-Sum value amongst the 5 trained models is the lowest.
-The reason we are taking the worst of 5 instead of the mean or median is that we have observed that for some architectures (such as \tactisgc{}), some hyperparameters lead to unstable training, sometimes giving great results and sometimes giving awful results.
-We want to avoid selecting such hyperparameters since such instability would be unfit for real-world applications.
+We then selected the best hyperparameter combination as being the one where none of the 5 training runs failed due to numerical or memory errors and for which the worst CRPS-Sum value amongst the 5 training runs was the lowest.
+We considered the worst of the 5 runs instead of the mean or median since we observed that, for some architectures, some hyperparameters led to unstable training, which resulted in significant variability in the quality of the results.
+The rationale for avoiding such hyperparameter combinations is that such instability would be undesirable in real-world applications.